petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 You can only download backups via the console **before backup service 5.9.0**.
 For versions 5.9.0+, use the [CLI tool](#downloading-backups-via-the-cli-tool) instead.
 ```

-Follow these steps to download a backup from the *Backups* page in your chosen environment:
+Follow these steps (as an administrator) to download a backup from the *Backups* page in your chosen environment:

 1. Click on the *Actions* button ( ⋮ ) for the backup you want to download.